 We believe that in order to eliminate rural poverty and its harmful outcomes, we must first understand and address the root causes.
 It is a process where communities are centered to create their own vision of transformation.

 ViviendasLeón maintains offices in San Francisco, CA, León, Nicaragua and in Sololá, Guatemala.
 Our established, local teams provide ongoing support to communities participating in our rural development programs.

-Since 2001, ViviendasLeón has been working in the indigenous region of León known as Sutiaba, with long-standing commitments to the communities of Goyena and Troilo.
-Our human centered approach has resulted in the construction of 40 family farms, serving the basic food needs of more than 1,000 people and more than doubling the income of farming families.
+Since 2003, ViviendasLeón has been working in the indigenous region of León known as Sutiaba, with long-standing commitments to the communities of Goyena and Troilo.
+We have constructed 40 family farms, serving the basic food needs of more than 1,000 people and more than doubling the income of farming families.

-More recently we have begun to tackle the challenge of reduced rainfall and groundwater due to climate change in the region by deepening wells and greatly increasing water supplies.
+We have now begun to tackle the challenge of reduced rainfall and groundwater due to climate change by deepening wells to increase available water.
 Families report improved health from cleaner water and significant increases in fruit, vegetable and now citrus production on their farms.

 In 2019, we expanded our program to Guatemala through new partnerships with established and like-minded organizations in the Lake Atitlán region, Mil Milagros, Vivamos Mejor and others.
-Their deep roots in the region will allow us to work in rural communities on the basis of deep and trusting relationships, and provide the same intensive development programs we have become known for in Nicaragua.
+Their deep roots in the region enable us to build trusting relationships and provide the same intensive development programs we have become known for in Nicaragua.